ContentGraz/OER/intro-to-cs-1.md

 **Description:**

 “Developing relationships, delivering results.” – these are the core missions of a consultant.
 But it’s about more than just the relationship between the consultant and the business.
 It’s about identifying connections between the business’ strengths, weaknesses and goals to achieve the desired future with the help of the consultant’s expertise.
-And that’s also the core mission of a content strategist.
+"The point is that business consultants are supposed to improve businesses: they are not hired to maintain the status quo but to change it."[^1] And that’s also the core mission of a content strategist.
 Content strategy means combining a business’ lifecycles concerning customers, products and content.
 These lifecycles and their sub-activities are interdependent, whereby decision making is just successful by considering one another.
-It’s about planning acquisition activities such as content marketing, social media marketing or direct marketing campaigns to attract new clients.
-It’s about maintaining clients by using content for customer support, training and knowledge base.
-And it’s about the management and governance of content.
+It’s about planning *acquisition activities* such as content marketing, social media marketing or direct marketing campaigns to attract new clients.
+It’s about *maintaining clients* by using content for customer support, training and knowledge base.
+And it’s about the *management and governance* of content.

 All in all, Content Strategy can be seen as the umbrella strategy that includes every internal and external factor, which affects the business.